NOA-ReACT/SolPol/README.md

 ## Index

 In this repository you can find:
-- `solpol_data.py`: a python 3.7-based code for processing the raw data retrieved from the instrument
+- `codes`: a python 3.7-based code repo for processing the raw data retrieved from the instrument
-- `drivers`: the drivers for each peripheral component required for the operation of SolPol
 - `manual`: a complete guide for the instrument set-up, initialization and measurement sequence
-- `test_data`: includes a test data file and data format description
+- `test_data`: a test data file and data format description

 ## Acknowledgements
 This research was supported by D-TECT (Grant Agreement 725698) funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme.